You can use the ESCP for civil and commercial cross-border claims whose value does not exceed €5 000. For instance you can use it for:

 You have to fill in the Claim Form (form A), available in all the competent court or on the European e-Justice portal and to accompany the claim form with the supporting documents.
 Information about how to submit your claim to the competent court are available on the European e-Justice portal.

 The jurisdiction is regulated by Brussels I-bis Regulation.
 You can use the search function available on the European e-Justice portal to find detailed information (address, telephone number, etc.) on the competent court for each Member State.

 The Claim Form and the supporting documents should be provided in the language of the competent court or into another language accepted by the court.
-You will find this information on the European e-Justice portal.
+You will find this information downloading the GUIDE from here.
 The dynamic form helps you to translate part of the content of the claim form into the language of the court through a translation tool.
 It might not be necessary to translate all the supporting documents.
 Ask the court directly about this.

 You can submit again the application taking into account the reason for dismissal.
 Indeed, the dismissal, at this stage, is based on a procedural matter and is not related to the substance of the claim.